-The internet is full of mountains – ones that you can’t touch, or walk on, because they’ve been dissolved into math and reconstituted into weightless images.
+The internet is full of mountains – ones you can’t touch, or walk on, because they’ve been dissolved into math and reconstituted into weightless images.

 Mountains can seem conservative, like any landscape.
 In the 19th and 20th centuries, directing light through a lens onto film and then a thin piece of photographic paper was a magical but politically meaningful act (to ‘capture’ a mountain’s image could imply ownership).
 But mountains were there before politics began – before men with expensive cameras, or white people, or human privilege.
 As big as the internet has become, mountains will still be there when it’s gone.

 Mountains are the ultimate object.
 They’re valued for their symbolic weight, and they’re saddled with cultural freight.
 They also vibrate with strong diagonal lines that lenses and paint brushes love.
 Despite their immutability, they can seem alive and dynamic.